rohilvarma/logger-utility/README.md

 - [ ] Add a ranking system in the severity of the logs
 - [ ] Complete file writer
 - [ ] Test the logger class
+- [ ] Add docstrings for each function
+- [ ] Create a how to use doc